Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Problem Formulation

 \subsection{Stochastic Control Problem}

-A hybrid asset engages in grid dispatch by receiving dispatch signals $(M_t)_{t\in [0,T]}$ from the Independent System Operator (ISO).
-During operation, the realized power output $X_t$ deviates from the dispatch target $M_t$ and the hybrid asset charges/discharges the battery so that the net output is close to $ M_t$.
-That is, the BESS agent dynamically decides the dispatch rate in MW as a function of the SoC and the wind power output; see Figure \ref{fig:example}.
+A hybrid wind asset engages in grid dispatch by receiving dispatch signals $(M_t)_{t\in [0,T]}$ from the Independent System Operator (ISO).
+The realized power output $X_t$ deviates from the dispatch target $M_t$ and the hybrid asset charges/discharges the battery so that the net output $O_t:= X_t-B_t$ is close to $ M_t$.
+That is, during operation the BESS agent dynamically decides the dispatch rate in MW as a function of the SoC and the wind power output; see Figure \ref{fig:example}.